In this chapter, we'll take you through the best outdoor team building activities and outdoor events for team building to try with your company.

 Everyone loves throwing stuff out of a building, if they say they aren’t interested then they’re a liar.

-A schoolyard classic, this is a fun game that tests everyone’s problem-solving and collaborative skills, and you get to throw things off the roof!
+A schoolyard classic, this is a fun game that tests everyone’s problem-solving and teamwork skills, and you get to throw things off the roof!

-- Divide your team into small groups, we recommend having no more than three to five people.
+Divide your team into two teams or more.
+Ensure that you have small groups working together.
+We recommend having a group size of no more than three to five people.
 Evenly distribute the materials to every group.

-- The challenge is for every group to construct a carrier in 20 to 30 minutes that’ll allow for an egg to be dropped off the roof of the building (or a two-story window if you work in a skyscraper) without breaking.
+The challenge is for every group to construct a carrier in 20 to 30 minutes that’ll allow for an egg to be dropped off the roof of the building (or a two-story window if you work in a skyscraper) without breaking.
+Have each team take turns dropping the carrier.
+Whoever completes the challenge without breaking the eggs first wins the game.

-- Top tip: Make sure you avoid this activity on a hot day as no one enjoys the smell of rotting egg in the parking lot.
+- Top tip: Make sure you avoid this team activity on a hot day as no one enjoys the smell of rotting eggs in the parking lot.

 2) Team Sports